-Applications will be considered on a rolling basis starting immediately.
-Participants will be advised by mid March on whether or not they have been selected, and the availability of full/partial scholarships.
+Applications will be considered on a rolling basis starting immediately and applications will close at midnight Geneva time on 1 December 2019.
+Participants will be advised in February on whether or not they have been selected, and the availability of full/partial scholarships.

-Please direct any questions relating to the program or on the application process to hrdap2016@ishr.ch.
-Applications for HRDAP 2016 will be accepted until midnight on Tuesday February 16, 2016.
+Please direct any questions relating to the program or on the application process to hrdap2020@ishr.ch.
+Applications for HRDAP20 will be accepted until midnight Geneva time on Sunday 1 December 2019.